Table of Contents

 Monitor Device Health:

 Monitor the health of individual devices by tracking metrics such as CPU usage, memory utilization, and disk space.
-This helps identify devices that may be under stress or approaching capacity limits.
+This helps identify devices that may be under stress or approaching network capacity limits.

 Establish Baselines: